• Skip to primary navigation

 Situated in Kitanomaru Park, this is one of the three science museums found in Tokyo.
 Your kids will surely enjoy the well-designed interactive exhibits in this great museum.

-The museum has numerous demonstrations led by the knowledgeable museum staff.
+The museum has numerous demonstrations led by knowledgeable museum staff.
 When you arrive, do a quick walk through the museum to see which shows are scheduled for that day, so you can select the most interesting ones for your child(ren) and base your visit upon these showtimes.

 The museum is closed on Wednesdays.
 However, if Wednesday is a national holiday, the Museum stays open and will be closed on the following day.